gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 Some task names and options have changed.
 Be sure to see each plugin's documentation as linked above for the latest configuration details.

 ## Configuration
-The configuration format for grunt 0.4 tasks has been standardized and greatly enhanced.
+The configuration format for Grunt 0.4 tasks has been standardized and greatly enhanced.
 See the [[Configuring tasks]] guide, as well as individual plugin documentation for more information.

 * File globbing (wildcard) patterns may now be negated to exclude matched files.
 * Tasks now support a standard `options` object.